leprekon-bi/c-sql-db-cleanup/README.md

-# C SQL DB Cleanup
+# 1C SQL DB Cleanup

 A Python project for cleaning up your database.